APPLICATION STRATEGY 2020: New Mexico Sheep & Antelope

 - Up to four hunters can apply together on a group application for deer, elk, Barbary sheep and javelina.
 Up to two applicants can apply together on antelope, oryx and ibex applications.
 Group applications are not allowed for bighorn sheep applications.

-- New Mexico hunting license, stamps and application fees are not refundable starting in 2019.
+- New Mexico hunting license, stamps and application fees are not refundable.

 Drought in New Mexico

 Currently, 55.76% of the state is in some level of drought, including 11.4% of the state that is considered to be in a severe drought.
 This is considerably better than last year and an incredible bounce back from the drought in 2018.
 The areas affected are slightly different, especially in the center of the state, but, overall, New Mexico is looking good for moisture.
 If the winter weather continues into the spring, the New Mexico should have another excellent antler growth year for the 2020 season.

 Compare that to March 6, 2018, when 99.92% of the state was experiencing some sort of drought conditions.

 The New Mexico draw system

 New Mexico’s draw system is a random drawing system.
 What this means is that each applicant has an equal chance at drawing regardless of how many times they have applied.
 This obviously lends itself to applicants who are just getting started as you could fasttrack your way into a top-shelf hunt sooner rather than later.
 When it comes to elite opportunities in the western states, units commonly referred to as the “best” are those with equal odds, which are good odds.
 An applicant can apply with confidence when they are not behind or suffering from a point curve.
 When applying, the permits are segregated into three categories: the resident pool (84%), the guided pool (10%) and the nonresident pool (6%).
 It is important to note that the guided pool is not exclusively for nonresidents and, although it would be a mistake for residents to apply in this category, they are allowed to if they want to.